MichaelClerx/cellml-validation/models_1_1/README.md

 # CellML 1.1 Test set

+The CellML files in this directory can be re-used without attribution, see [LICENSE](./LICENSE) for details.

-Please report any issues with these tests on the [issues page](https://github.com/MichaelClerx/cellml-validation/issues).
+Please report any issues with the test files on the [issues page](https://github.com/MichaelClerx/cellml-validation/issues).

 The table below shows the different folders in the test set, and indicates whether these files are regarded as valid or invalid.
 Ambiguity in the spec regarding the validity of a folder is marked with an asterisk (*).